reselbob/IMBOB/README.md

 `Tripe` describes a connection between two people.

 A `Person` and `Actor` are GraphQl types that implements the GrpahQL interface, `Personable`.
 However, the GraphQL type, `Actor` has no datastore of its own.
-A collection of `Actor` objects are attached to the data structure, `Movie`.
+A collection of `Actor` objects is attached to the data structure, `Movie`.
 But, an `Actor` can be retrieved independent of a `Movie`.
-Logic internal to the API extracts  `Actor` objects from the `Movie` objects in the system and presents one or many accordingly.
+Logic internal to the API extracts  `Actor` objects from the `Movie` objects in the system and presents none, one or many accordingly.

 -----

 **NOTE :** An `Actor` Must Have a `Person` ID

-In order to add an `Actor` to a movie, the base data repesenting that actor must exist already in the system as a `Person`.
+In order to add an `Actor` to a movie, the base data representing that actor must exist already in the system as a `Person`.
 In order for an `Actor` to be added to a `Movie`, you must provide the unique identifier, `id` of the corresponding `Person` as it exists in the `Persons` collection of the API.
 Adding an `Actor` without a `Person.id` will throw an error.